"The Color Munifni Exists"

 That, Rotnac explained, was how he had come up with the theories of munifnism.

-The last remaining opponents of munifnism went crazy - they felt that this absurd story gave them the final conclusive proof that Rotnac was simply a liar and his rules made up.
-It was clear to them now: munifni didn't exist and Rotnac was simply a madman.
+The last remaining opponents of munifnism went mad - they felt that this absurd story gave them the final conclusive proof that Rotnac was simply a liar and his rules made up.
+It was clear to them now: munifni didn't exist and Rotnac was crazy.

-And some of Rotnac's supporters also questioned this story.
-There was no doubt it sounded odd.
+And some of Rotnac's supporters also questioned this odd sounding story.
 But, they thought, had following the rules of munifnism not already produced the most wonderful artwork?
 Did the rules not appear consistent and sensible?
 And, perhaps more importantly, did it even matter if Rotnac's story was untrue?
 The theories of munifnism existed independantly of how they were discovered.
 The proof, they said, was in the artwork being produced, not Rotnac's story.

 And so the project continued.
 More and more rules of art were written in terms of munifni until all that was left were the fundamentals - the very axioms of beauty and art.
-At this point there was a natural pause - every rule of art had been written in terms of munifni but none of these rules would make sense unless it was also clear that munifni was real.
+At this point there was a natural pause - every rule of art had been written in terms of munifni but none of these rules would make sense unless it was also clear that munifni was a real color.
 And it was not obvious this was the case - this was a color that no one had ever seen or used.
-The only evidence of munifni's existance was Rotnac's story - and even that seemed to state that munifni only existed in a separate spiritual world.
+Even after all that had happened, the only evidence of munifni's existance was Rotnac's story - and even that seemed to state that munifni only existed in a separate spiritual world.